 Mr. Banga is an alumnus of the National Institute of Technology (NIT), Kurukshetra.
 He had done his Master's in Business Administration (MBA) from Faculty of Management Studies (FMS), Delhi.
-He is a member of the Bureau of Indian Standard (BIS) LITD10 core Committee for defining standards for Power System Control and Communication.
+He is a member of the Bureau of Indian Standard (BIS) LITD10 core committee for defining standards for Power System Control and Communication.
 He had successfully completed the Senior Executive Leadership Program from the most coveted Harvard Business School.

-Mr. Banga is also Director on the Boards of Tata Power Trading Company Limited, TP Renewable Microgrid Limited, Powerlinks Transmission Limited, Tata Projects Limited and TP Central Odisha Distribution Limited.
+Mr. Banga is also Director on the Boards of Tata Power Trading Company Limited, Tata Projects Limited, TP Central Odisha Distribution limited, TP Southern Odisha Distribution limited, TP Western Odisha Distribution limited and TP Northern Odisha Distribution limited.